umati/Showcase/Specs/Software.md

 Going forward we will create software products as a separate listing inside the umati.app.
 So an user of the app, will not only be able to browse connected machines but also software solutions.

-## What informations will be provided to a prospect:
+## What informations will be provided to a prospect

 - **Manufacturer**
 - URL of the manufacturer/product site